avajs/ava/docs/02-execution-context.md

 ## `t.teardown(fn)`

 Registers the `fn` function to be run after the test has finished.
-You can register multiple functions and they'll run in order.
+You can register multiple functions and they'll run in order<sup>†</sup>.
 You can use asynchronous functions: only one will run at a time.

 You cannot perform assertions using the `t` object or register additional functions from inside `fn`.

 You cannot use `t.teardown()` in hooks either.

-If you would prefer that the teardown functions run in the reverse order that they were registered, you can add the following to your AVA configuration:
+<sup>†</sup> In the next major release we'll change this so teardown functions run in reverse order.
+The last registered function will be called first.
+You can opt in to this behavior now by enabling the `reverseTeardowns` experiment.

+**`package.json`**:

 ```json
 {